A city steeped in maritime history, New London is on the natural harbour of the Thames River just before it flows into Long Island Sound.

 And while you may not want to move from the long, broad crescent of soft pale sand, there’s plenty for families to get up to at the park behind.

-You’ve got an arcade with retro games, amusement rides, triple waterslides and 18 holes of miniature golf by the boardwalk If you want to get some laps in there’s an Olympic size pool, while littler beach-goers will have a whale of a time in the kiddie spray park.
+If you want to get some laps in there’s an Olympic size pool.
+Elsewhere, littler beach-goers will have a whale of a time in the kiddie spray park.

 2. Cross Sound Ferry Lighthouse Tours